 Appointed by an responsible to the Board of Water Commissioners.
 Oversees the utility.

 Oversees safety, security, public information, the Business Improvement Unit, and human resources.
 Acts in place of the general manager when the general manager is not available.

 Dolly Ludden - Manager

-Oversees customer service, financial services, information services, and meter operations, which includes meter reading and the meter shop.
+Oversees customer service, financial services, information services, and meter operations, which includes meter reading.